myang39/Fligt-Simulation/README.md

 # Fligt-Simulation
-A cool flight simulation web application
+A cool flight simulation web application using diamond-square algorithm.